 Faisal Movers Bus Terminal in Lahore

-On the Faisal Movers website there are two stations that are shown in Lahore.
+On the Faisal Movers website there are two stations that are shown in Lahore:

-- Faisal Movers, Band Road
+- Faisal Movers (Main Terminal): Band Road

-- Faisal Movers, Chowk Yateem Khana
+- Faisal Movers: Chowk Yateem Khana

 Faisal Movers has its main terminal at Abdullah Travels on Band Road in Lahore.
-This is where we got the Faisal Movers bus to Islamabad from.

 You will know you are in the right place in Lahore to get the Faisal Movers bus to Islamabad as the whole stretch of road along Band Road has so many (I couldn’t even count how many!) different bus companies.